Note: These instructions are mainly for students of DIT (UoA).

 In windows you just download and run the executable.
 Virtual box is a very stable software so you should not worry about encountering any problems at this point.

-4) Download the OVA file
+4) Download and import the OVA file

 Download the OVA (Open Virtualization Format file) file provided by your instructors.
 You may have to use a VPN in order to do so.
 The specific OVA file cannot be offered for download by this site since it contains copyrighted software.